RahulB711/Cars24-Market-Analysis/README.md

 Clearly, we can see that approximately 64% of the cars, or 810 in total, are first-ownership vehicles, 32% are second-ownership vehicles, and the remainder are third-ownership vehicles.

 5.We may conclude that the car with model year 2017 has the most automobiles (206), while car with  model year 2011 has the fewest cars (33).

+## Summary and Challenges Faced:
+i> Webscrapping from cars24 website using selenium. ii> Data was uncleaned and unorganised, but it was rectified in the proper format. iii> Creating numerous key new columns for thorough analysis, which is critical for this project. iv> Using sql and powerbi to extract crucial insights from datasets and translate them into visually appealing visualisations.